 If you depart the U.S. after graduating and your OPT application is approved, you will need to make arrangements with a friend or family member to have your EAD card mailed to you.
 USCIS does not forward EAD cards, so it is very important to provide a valid U.S. mailing address on your application.

 - Original I-20 with OPT recommendation.
 The travel signature/endorsement is valid for 6 months from the date of signature while you are on OPT.
 This is different from when you were an enrolled student and the travel signature was valid for 12 months.

 - Employment Authorization Document (EAD card) from USCIS

-- Offer of Employment Letter from your employer that includes the dates of your employment, a description of your duties, your salary, location where you will be working, and number of hours of work per week.
+- Proof of employment from your employer that includes the dates of your employment, a description of your duties, your salary, location where you will be working, and number of hours of work per week.
 You should also be prepared to discuss how this job experience relates to your major field of study.
 If your employer is sponsoring you for a work visa, this information should not be included in your letter for travel while on OPT.
 Any mention of plans to change visa statuses could be interpreted as a misrepresentation of your intentions in the U.S. by a Port of Entry Officer.
 A volunteer position letter is acceptable.

 - Valid F-1 visa Do not use other types of US visas (i.e. tourist visa or visa waiver) if you plan to use OPT upon your return to the U.S.